 The North Face is a clothing brand first, but their foray into hiking footwear hasn’t gone unnoticed.
 Similar to Adidas, TNF specializes in quick-moving designs that check in considerably lighter than most traditional hiking boots and shoes.
 The rockered soles translate to less overall stability—especially on off-camber terrain or with a heavy load—but the benefits in all-day comfort and agility are hard to beat for long days on easy to moderate trails.
-We’ve also been pleasantly surprised by the brand’s in-house FUTURELIGHT waterproof membrane, which provides reliable protection (on par with Gore-Tex) while still allowing for decent airflow.
+We’ve also been pleasantly surprised by the brand’s in-house Futurelight waterproof membrane, which provides reliable protection (on par with Gore-Tex) while still allowing for decent airflow.

-We recently brought The North Face’s Vectic Fastpack and Vectic Exploris 2 Mid to Patagonia for testing and came away with a lot of positive impressions.
+We recently brought The North Face’s Vectic Fastpack and Vectiv Exploris 2 Mid to Patagonia for testing and came away with a lot of positive impressions.
 Both designs stood out for their great out-of-the-box comfort, excellent responsiveness, and versatile outsoles that gripped well on everything from wet boulders and logs to hard-packed mud.
 However, in addition to offering middling stability on technical terrain, we also found both designs to be pretty narrow, particularly at the front of the foot.
 We always advise trying shoes on before buying, but wide-footed hikers may need to look elsewhere.

 Location: Freeport, Maine

-Popular products: Bean Boots and Trail Model
+Popular products: Bean Boots, Trail Model, and Mountain Classic

 What we like: Their Bean Boots are legendary for low-key winter hiking and snowshoeing.